mackerricher/AgenticHQ/README.md

    Wait until you see `postgres` turn **Healthy**.

-3. On your host machine, install devDependencies (so that `drizzle-kit` is available) and push the schema:
+3. On your host machine, install devDependencies (so that `drizzle-kit` is available) and push the schema: temporarily use localhost in the DATABASE_URL here because drizzle-kit runs on your host and cannot resolve the Docker hostname postgres:

    ```bash
    npm install             # installs drizzle-kit (and all devDeps)